phatak-dev/draft_book/read/online_courses.md

     Most well known site are [courseera](http://www.coursera), [udacity](https://www.udacity.com/) and [khan academy](https://www.khanacademy.org/)

 MOOC are the new way of learning.
-These courses offer high quality content with very cost effective way.
+These courses offer high quality content and in a very cost effective way.

 #Courses to start with